 “We see these names serving a variety of applications,” Johnson said.

-DirecTV (DTV) doesn’t plan to challenge the applications, which cost $185,000 each.
+DirecTV (DTV:US) doesn’t plan to challenge the applications, which cost $185,000 each.
 El Segundo, California-based DirecTV didn’t apply for any of the suffixes itself because the company isn’t intending to use them, said Darris Gringeri, a spokesman.

 U.S. regulators blocked a proposed merger between Dish and DirecTV in 2002.
 Dish Chief Executive Officer Joseph Clayton said last year he wouldn’t discount the possibility of a future merger between the two companies.

-A Chinese court will delay its decision on Apple Inc. (AAPL)’s appeal of a ruling denying its ownership of the iPad trademark in China to let the company pursue mediation with Proview Technology (Shenzhen) Co.
+A Chinese court will delay its decision on Apple Inc. (AAPL:US)’s appeal of a ruling denying its ownership of the iPad trademark in China to let the company pursue mediation with Proview Technology (Shenzhen) Co.

 The Higher People’s Court of Guangdong won’t release a ruling on Apple’s Feb.
 29 appeal so long as both parties continue talking, Zhao Le, a spokesman at the court’s foreign affairs office said in a phone interview yesterday.